 New claims for Housing Benefit are made through Universal Credit, except if you:

-- Of state pension age.
-You can check your State Pension age here.
-However, if you are a couple and only one of you is of State Pension age, you will have to claim Universal Credit.
+- are of State Pension age but check because this changes if you are a couple and only one of you is of State Pension age

-- Or you live in “supported exemption accommodation”.
-This is generally a hostel or sheltered accommodation.
-This is a complex matter and you should take advice from us first.
+- live in 'supported exemption accommodation' which is generally a hostel or sheltered accommodation.

 The amount of help you receive will depend on:

 - the amount of rent and/or Council Tax you pay